homalg-project/CddInterface/README.md

     sudo apt-get install libgmp-dev

-Moreover, you need the package `libtool`:
+Moreover, you may need the package `libtool`:

     sudo apt-get install libtool